 We near the hotel and get stuck between an oncoming car and a man pushing a food cart uphill.
 He graciously apologizes, we apologize and step off to the side.
 My friend recognizes his dialect and asks, where are you from?
 Sweida.
 They comment on mutual friends for a minute, then the man says, “I want to serve you some food, drink, what do you want.”
 I decline at first, but he keeps offering, so I take him up on the foul, the boiled broad beans seasoned with salt, cumin, chili and fresh lemons.
 They chat for a while and the man readies to continue uphill.
 The discussion between who will pay ensues, my friend wins out with the logic, “If I were in your house, I’d accept your hospitality.
 We’re in the street.
 Take my money.”

 We duck into his uncle’s shop to sit down.
 His uncle is of course from Sweida, as are a number of men in and outside the shop.
 More beiti beiteks.

 In the corner store where I’ve been buying groceries the past few days, the cheerful guy who bags the groceries–he’s always teasing the regular customers, always with a smile and great personality–turns out to be Syrian.
 He notices my wristband today and his smile gets brighter.
 But he jokes, “Are you with Bashar or with the ‘revolution’?”
 The inflection on the last word mocks it, revealing which side he is on.
 “I’m with the people of Syria,” I say.
-“If you want Bashar, that’s your choice.
+“It’s your choice, not mine.
 But I’m not with the armed ‘rebels’,” I say, using the same inflection he’d used for ‘revolution’.

 We chat a while, the Lebanese cashier joins in, so I ask if she’s Syrian.
 “No, but I love Syria.”